kaycix/northcoastcnpsnursery/_pages/garden.md

 {% assign garden_sections = garden_plants | group_by_exp: "item",
     "item.gardens[garden_tag]" %}

 **Notice:** The list of plants below is a work in progress.
-There are many more plants in our garden that need to be added to this list.
+More to be added.
 Stay tuned!
 {: .notice}

 {% for section in garden_sections %}